Embedding in a Web Application

 Embed the signing interface using an iframe tag with the Ceremony URL as the src attribute.

-Ensure you use the URL with the embedded=true and event_delivery=message query parameters appended.
+embedded=true and event_delivery=message query parameters appended.<iframe

 id="signatureapi-ceremony"